Tenant FAQs

 (a) What do we do if we see a property that we like?

 Occasionally we are in a position where we are expecting to receive more than one application for the same property (e.g. if two parties view the property at the same time and both want to apply).
-In these circumstances, we will ask all interested parties to submit application forms and supporting documents.
-The applications will be put to the landlord for a decision on which application to accept.
+In these circumstances the applications will be put to the landlord for a decision on which application to accept.
 Once a decision has been made, we will inform the successful applicants, request payment of the Holding Deposit and, once paid, referencing process will begin.

 Your application could be refused if we are unable to verify your identity and legal right to rent a property in the UK, you have adverse credit history, unsatisfactory references from your employer/previous landlord, or if you do not satisfy our affordability criteria.

 If you do not have sufficient income to cover the rent, or there are any other issues with your application, it may be that the landlord will accept your application, subject to you providing a satisfactory guarantor.
 Our minimum affordability criteria are that you have evidence of income 2.5x the rent.
 The Gurantor is someone e.g. a parent or guardian, who will agree to guarantee the rent and the other obligations of the lease.
-This person should be in full time employment and/or own their home.
+This person should be in full time employment (earning 3x the monthyl rent) and/or own their home.
 Guarantors will be asked to complete a separate application and will be subject to a credit check.
-Please ask for a Guarantor Application Form for your Guarantor to complete so that your application can be properly considered.

 3. Checking and Completing the Tenancy Agreement

 Once references have been approved, we can complete the Tenancy Agreement.
 A copy of the Tenancy Agreement will be provided to you prior to the signing so that you can read through and raise any queries that you may have on any of the terms and conditions.
-Once you have checked the Tenancy Agreement, it will be sent to you again via DocuSign software that enables electronic signature by all parties.
-Once the Agreement has been signed, you will need to pay the deposit.
+Once the Agreement has been signed, you will need to pay the Move in Monies.

 4. Before you move in